-A regulated gradual phase down - by about 85% by 2036 - of hydrofluorocarbons (HFCs) is underway in Australia and worldwide as these refrigerants have high GWP.
-New refrigerants with low GWP and high efficiency are expected to become increasingly available as the market responds to the new regulations.
-Many of these are based on ammonia or CO2.
-Ask your service provider about the best available products for efficiency and environmental performance.
+A regulated phase down - by about 85% by 2036 - of hydrofluorocarbons (HFCs) is underway in worldwide as these refrigerants have high GWP.
+New refrigerants with low GWP and high efficiency will become available as the market responds to the regulations.
+Many new refrigerants will be based on ammonia or CO2.
+Ask your service provider about the best products for efficiency and environmental performance.

-There are widespread opportunities in the food industry and retail applications to store energy via refrigeration in cold storage to take advantage of existing thermal mass.
-Also, thermal mass can be added to using phase change materials, including ice.
+There are widespread opportunities in food and retail to store energy via refrigeration in cold storage to take advantage of existing thermal mass.
+Also, thermal mass can be added to phase change materials (PCM), including ice.

-Phase change materials (PCM) store a large amount of energy for heating, cooling or refrigeration by melting/freezing at a specific temperature.
-PCM thermal energy storage together with a refrigeration system can be used to store substantial renewable energy generated by solar PV.
+PCM store a large amount of energy for heating, cooling or refrigeration by melting/freezing at a specific temperature.
+PCM thermal energy storage, together with a refrigeration system, can be used to store energy generated by solar PV.

 The use of onsite solar PV to power refrigeration facilities is increasingly common.
 Solar PV is well suited to higher daytime loads that typical refrigeration systems are subject to.
-Extensive PV arrays on warehouse roofs can also help reduce heat gain into the premises.
-Mobile prefabricated cold room modules with solar PV included within the package are becoming a popular solution to addressing business growth and rapid deployment scenarios.
+Extensive PV arrays on warehouse roofs can also reduce heat gain into the premises.
+Mobile prefabricated cold rooms with solar PV included are a popular solution to addressing business growth and rapid deployment scenarios.

 Internet of things (IoT) and predictive control

-The application of intelligent, cloud connected IT systems to refrigeration systems promises to enable even greater energy costs savings.
-CSIRO, for example, has recently designed a system utilising ‘self-learning’ model predictive control (MPC) techniques from control theory and computer science domains.
+Intelligent, cloud-connected technology integrated with refrigeration systems promises greater energy savings.
+CSIRO, for example, has designed a system with ‘self-learning’ model predictive control (MPC) techniques from control theory and computer science domains.